beaucharman/grunt-project-kickstarter/README.md

 - Get the files `$ git clone https://github.com/beaucharman/Grunt-Project-Kickstarter.git` (move the files one level up if need)
 - Install Grunt to the project root with `npm install grunt --save-dev`

-## Optional Tasks
+## Existing Optional Tasks

-To use some of the task included in the `Grintfile.js`, make sure you install the following relavent node modules (using [npm](https://npmjs.org/doc/install.html)):
+To use some of the task included in the `Grintfile.js`, make sure you install the following relavent node modules (using [npm](https://npmjs.org/doc/install.html)).

 **[Contrib Sass](https://github.com/gruntjs/grunt-contrib-sass)** `npm install grunt-contrib-sass --save-dev`